Prompt Engineering skill

+Prompt Engineering is an agent skill for AI coding assistants (Claude Code, OpenClaw, Cursor, Codex).
 Patterns and techniques for designing, evaluating, and optimizing LLM prompts across models and use cases.
+Install with: npx skills-ws install prompt-engineering.

 copied ✓